Bathroom Remodeling in Chester Springs, PA

 - Layout reconfiguration to add real linen storage

-- Walk-in shower with frameless glass and tile to the ceiling
+- Walk-in shower with frameless glass, tile to the ceiling

 - Double vanity with quartz top